kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-03-expose-and-secure-workload-oauth2.md

   </details>
 </div>

->**CAUTION:** When you secure a service, don't create overlapping Access Rules for paths.
+>**CAUTION:** When you secure a workload, don't create overlapping Access Rules for paths.
 Doing so can cause unexpected behavior and reduce the security of your implementation.

 ## Access the secured resources